jkbgbr/simplesi/README.md

 >>> 2450 N/m
 ```

+### Exception handing
-Exception handing: one can choose to print the exception or raise it.
+One can choose to print the exception or raise it.
 This is useful for interactive use cases, where one may want to see the error message, but in an app it is better to raise an exception.
 By default, the exception is printed.

 ```python